HSLdevcom/jore4-jore3-importer/README.md

 ### Setup

-1. Install preliminaries
+1. Install software that's is required to compile and run the importer application and its dependencies.
+   Before you can run this application, you must install these tools:
+   - Docker Desktop
    - OpenJDK 11
+   - Maven
-1. Make a copy of the maven `dev`-profile for your user:
+2. Make a copy of the maven `dev`-profile for your user:
     ```
     cp profiles/dev/config.properties profiles/dev/config.<my-username>.properties
     ```
-1. Adjust the `source.db.*` properties in `profiles/dev/config.<my-username>.properties` to your needs.
+3. Adjust the `source.db.*` properties in `profiles/dev/config.<my-username>.properties` to your needs.
 Other configuration for destination database and test database may also be found from here.
-1. If you wish to connect to the original JORE3 database, follow the instructions [here](https://github.com/HSLdevcom/jore4/blob/main/wiki/onboarding.md#creating-an-ssh-configuration-entry) on how to create a tunnel and connect to the database.
-After the tunnel is created, the jore3 database will be available on localhost:56239.
+4. If you wish to connect to the original Jore 3 database, follow the instructions [here](https://github.com/HSLdevcom/jore4/blob/main/wiki/onboarding.md#creating-an-ssh-configuration-entry) on how to create a tunnel and connect to the database.
+After the tunnel is created, the Jore 3 database will be available on localhost:56239.
 Ask for the username and password from the project team.
+5. Clone the [jore4-digiroad-import](https://github.com/HSLdevcom/jore4-digiroad-import) repository and
+   follow these steps:
+   1. Run the Digiroad import.
+   2. Export infrastructure links from the data imported from Digiroad and import these links to the Jore 4 database.
+   3. Export scheduled stop points from the data imported from Digiroad and write the exported data to a CSV file.
+6. Configure the absolute path of the CSV file which contains scheduled stop points exported from Digiroad in the profile specific configuration file.

 ### Run